MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 ## Post-install flyout dialog box

-After a PWA is installed from the Edge browser on Windows, users will now be able to select from four options to easily launch their apps:
+After a PWA is installed from the Microsoft Edge browser on Windows, users can now select from four options to easily launch their apps:
 * **Pin to taskbar**
 * **Pin to Start**
 * **Create Desktop shortcut**